Background and importance

-EDDC is a Competent Authority under the Habitats Regulations, and therefore has a duty to carry out Habitats Regulation Assessment (HRA) in order to test if a proposed plan or project could significantly harm the qualifying features of a European Site.
+EDDC is a Competent Authority under the Habitats Regulations, and therefore has a duty to carry out Habitats Regulation Assessment (HRA) in order to test if a proposed plan or project could significantly harm the qualifying features of a Site.
 This applies to the granting of any permissions by EDDC.
-Failure to adequately carry out HRA puts EDDC in breach of The Habitats Regulations.
+HRA typically consists of two stages:

 All details necessary in order for EDDC to carry out a HRA must be provided by the proposer.

 The evidence burden for HRA is high.
-EDDC must be confident, beyond reasonable scientific doubt, that the screening opinion is accurate, and that any information used to support Appropriate Assessments (including suitability of mitigation/avoidance/compensation/enhancement measures) is fully complete, scientifically robust, and secured in perpetuity.
+EDDC must be confident, beyond reasonable scientific doubt, that the screening opinion is accurate, and that any information used to support Appropriate Assessments (including suitability of mitigation/avoidance/compensation/enhancement measures) is fully complete, scientifically robust, and secured for the lifetime of the proposal.

 Natural England’s role and support

-The purpose of the document and the benefit to EDDC
+The purpose and benefits of the guidance document

 How it works